Sheffield United season ticket prices and supporters' smartphone use confirmed

-Sheffield United season tickets: Prices confirmed and why fans will have to use smartphones to gain entry
+Sheffield United season tickets: Prices confirmed and fans' options after smartphones entry concern

 The Blades made season tickets available for renewal from 9am this morning (Wednesday March 27) with a deadline of 5pm on May 1.
 The club say that from the 24/25 season they "will be taking the positive step of implementing digital season tickets (NFC)", with "more information regarding this development will follow in due course."